Get A VIN Inspection

 This section outlines the process to title trailers.
 This includes trailers assembled from a kit (for example, kits purchased from Harbor Freight or trailers purchased from a dealer that assembles the kit such as Home Depot or Lowe’s), homemade trailers (such as a trailer made from an old truck bed, etc.) and small trailers weighing less than 2000 lbs. without titles (often purchased in states that do not require titles for small trailers).
 Trailers fitting this category must have:

 • Working lights.
-For lighting requirements, have your trailer measurements available and check here.
+For lighting requirements, have your trailer measurements available.
 Most trailers in this category need 2 tail lights, 2 brake lights and 2 signal lights (often in the same light assembly), amber marker lights on both of the front corners, and a license plate lamp.

 • Fenders over the tires